totemorg/totem/README.md

 <a name="module_TOTEM.execute"></a>

 ### TOTEM.execute
-CRUDE (req,res) method to respond to a Totem request
+CRUD endpoint to respond to a Totem request

 **Kind**: static property of [<code>TOTEM</code>](#module_TOTEM)
 **Cfg**: <code>Function</code>